Kirk-KD/datapack-builder/docs/roadmap.md

 }
 ```

-But its `compileValue` function should return either
+But its compiler function should return either:

 ```'minecraft:egg[minecraft:chicken/variant="cold"] 16'```

-or
+or:

 ```'{id:"minecraft:egg",components:{"minecraft:chicken/variant":"cold"},count:16}'```

-depending on the options passed to the function.
+depending on the option specifying whether SNBT mode is used.

 ### UI / UX